vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 }
 ```

 Most vulkan Info structures, used for all of the VkCreateX functions, and a lot of the other vulkan structures, need sType and pNext set.
 This is used for extensions, as some extensions will still call the VkCreateX function, but with structs of a different type than the normal one.
+The sType helps the implementation know what struct is being used in the function.

 With vulkan structures, it is very important that we do this
 ```cpp